-- - a.
+- E. Complete ONE of the following alternatives: - □ 1.
+Corn - a.
 Grow a plot of corn and have your plot inspected by your counselor.
 Record seed variety or experimental code number. - b.
-Tell about modern methods of commercial corn farming and the contributions that corn makes to today's food and fuel supply. - Tell about an insect that can damage corn, and explain how it affects corn production and how it is controlled. - ☐ 2.
+Tell about modern methods of commercial corn farming and the contributions that corn makes to today's food and fuel supply. - C. Tell about an insect that can damage corn, and explain how it affects corn production and how it is controlled. - 2.
 Cotton - a.
 Grow a plot of cotton and have your plot inspected by your counselor. - b.
-Tell about modern methods of commercial cotton farming, and about the uses of cotton fiber and seed and the economic value of this crop. - c.
-Tell about an insect that can damage cotton, and explain how it affects cotton production and how it is controlled.
+Tell about modern methods of commercial cotton farming, and about the uses of cotton fiber and seed and the economic value of this crop. - C. Tell about an insect that can damage cotton, and explain how it affects cotton production and how it is controlled.